BasileBux/color-picker-tui/README.md

 With `p`, you can paste a color from your clipboard into the input fields.
 The color format will be automatically detected.

+> [!WARNING]
+> Clipboard features are a work in progress.
+For now, only wayland is supported
+> through `wl-clipboard`.
+Also, only HEX format is supported for pasting.

 ## Installation